-Class rank is determined by grade point average, but a student must be enrolled in the college preparatory course of study to be eligible for the valedictorian or salutatorian award.
+Class rank is determined by grade point average.
 Eligibility for these awards requires three credits of college preparatory mathematics and science.
 (Transfer students from traditional schools will be handled on a case-by-case basis.
 Class rank for transfer students from self-paced curriculum schools and home-schooled students will be based only on grades earned at HCS.
 To be eligible for the valedictorian or salutatorian award, a transfer student must attend HCS for both his junior and senior years.)
-Both the valedictorian and salutatorian are expected to present a speech at graduation.
+Both the valedictorian and salutatorian will present a speech at graduation.